Praxis-Emergent/umd-sync/README.md

 **IslandJS Rails offers a middle way:** a simple, zero-config solution for adding React and other JS libraries to your Rails app.
 Get 80% of reactive use cases covered for 5% of the hassle.
 Most apps don't even need the other 20% anyway.

-**Important Note:** IslandJS Rails works with packages that ship UMD builds.
-Many popular packages have UMD builds, but some modern packages do not — React 19+ removed UMD builds entirely.
-Future versions of IslandJS Rails will support local UMD generation for some packages (such as [React 19+](https://github.com/lofcz/umd-react)).

 ### The IslandJS Rails Solution
 ```bash
 # Instead of complex vite/webpack configuration: